 In 2018, there were 155 new complaints brought, with the ICAEW receiving the bulk of them (131).
 None of these 155 complaints were referred to the FRC.
 In 2018, 101 cases were closed, including 76 by the ICAEW; 14 by the ACCA; six by ICAS; and five by the CAI.

 The diversity of senior management in the audit and accountancy profession is an area that needs to improve.
 According to the FRC, one in three U.K. audit and accountancy firms do not collect diversity data for their workforce.
 This is ironic, because accountancy firms advise large companies on their own diversity and inclusion strategies, the FRC noted.

 In fact, a high percentage of accountancy bodies collect data on age, race, and gender of their members and students, the FRC said.
 Four of the bodies collect disability data of their students; only two of the bodies, however, collect this data of its members.

-The FRC’s statistics revealed that while women make up 46 percent of manager-level roles at audit and accountancy firms, just 17 percent of women rise to partner level roles.
-A similar trend can be seen at smaller firms with less than 200 employees, where 52 percent of manager level roles are held by women, but just 11 percent of women hold partner level roles.
+The FRC’s statistics revealed while women make up 46 percent of manager-level roles at audit and accountancy firms, just 17 percent of women rise to partner level roles.
+A similar trend can be seen at smaller firms with less than 200 employees, where 52 percent of manager level roles are held by women but just 11 percent of women hold partner-level roles.